Abhii5496/geo-search-utils/README.md

-# Google Maps URL Expander
+# Google Maps URL DATA

 A TypeScript utility to expand Google Maps short URLs and extract coordinates from various URL patterns.